publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2680–1.md

     (a) __In general__

-        An officer or employee of the Department of State to whom a written or oral question is addressed by any member of a committee specified in subsection (b) of this section, acting within his official capacity, shall respond to such question within 21 days unless the Secretary of State submits a letter to such member explaining why a timely response cannot be made.
+        An officer or employee of the Department of State to whom a written or oral question is addressed by any member of a committee specified in subsection (b), acting within his official capacity, shall respond to such question within 21 days unless the Secretary of State submits a letter to such member explaining why a timely response cannot be made.

     (b) __Specified committees__

-        The committees referred to in subsection (a) of this section are the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives.
+        The committees referred to in subsection (a) are the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives.

 ([Pub.
 L. 102–138, title I, § 196][/us/pl/102/138/s196], Oct.
 28, 1991, [105 Stat.
 684][/us/stat/105/684].)